Alrysc/onb_docs/docs/onb_overview/entities/index.md

 Generally, when you *create* an instance of the class, it will be a Scripted version.
 When you are *given* an instance of the class, such as through the return value of an engine function, it will not be.
-Except when you are "given" a reference in a defined callback on the object, seen in the below [callbacks](#callbacks) section.
+When you define callbacks on the class, the `self` passed in will be the Scripted version, seen in the below [callbacks](#callbacks) section.

 When in doubt, use `print` to check the type.
 The console will tell you if it's a Scripted version or not.